angelarw/aws-batch-monte-carlo-workshop/Module7.md

-## Module 7: Create AWS Batch job
+# Module 7: Create AWS Batch job

-In this section, we will use the AWS batch first run wizard to walk through to set up:
+In this section, we will use the AWS batch first run wizard to walk through:

-* A job queue
+* Create a job queue
-* A managed compute environment (infrastructure that containers will run on)
+* Create a managed compute environment (infrastructure that containers will run on)
-* A job definition
+* Create a job definition
+* Submit batch job

+## Instructions

 1. Click [here](https://us-east-2.console.aws.amazon.com/batch/home?region=us-east-2#/wizard) to go to the AWS Batch wizard